BKitainge/Tanzania-Water-Wells-Condition-Predictor/README.md

 Once we have selected the best performing model, we will fine-tune its hyperparameters using techniques such as grid search and cross-validation.
 Finally, we will use the trained model to make predictions on a holdout dataset and evaluate its performance using metrics such as accuracy, precision, and recall.
 We will also perform a cost-benefit analysis to determine the potential impact of using the model to prioritize water well repairs.

 Overall, this project aims to provide our client with a tool that can help them more effectively allocate their resources towards repairing water wells in rural areas, ultimately improving access to clean drinking water for those who need it most.
+## Column names
+1. date_recorded - The date the row was entered

+2. funder - Who funded the well

+3. gps_height - Altitude of the well

+4. installer - Organization that installed the well

+5. longitude - GPS coordinate

+6. latitude - GPS coordinate

+7. wpt_name - Name of the waterpoint if there is one

+8. num_private - Number of private waterpoints

+9. basin - Geographic water basin

+10. subvillage - Geographic location

+11. region - Geographic location

+12. region_code - Geographic location

+13. district_code - Geographic loc

+14. lga - Geographic location

+15. ward - Geographic location

+16. population - Population around the well

+17. public_meeting - True/False

+18. recorded_by - Group entering this row of data

+19. scheme_management - Who operates the waterpoint

+20. scheme_name - Who operates the waterpoint

+21. permit - If the waterpoint is permitted

+22. construction_year - Year the waterpoint was constructed

+23. extraction_type - The kind of extraction the waterpoint uses

+24. extraction_type_group - The kind of extraction the waterpoint uses

+25 . status_group - Condition of the well